syncfusion-content/java-file-format-docs/java-file-formats/Installation/web-installer/how-to-download.md

    ![License and downloads of Syncfusion Essential Studio](images/start-trial-download-web-installer.png)

-8. After downloading, the Syncfusion Java FileFormats web installer can be unlocked using Syncfusion registered login credential.
+8. After downloading, the Syncfusion FileFormats web installer can be unlocked using Syncfusion registered login credential.

    N> For Syncfusion trial and licensed products, there is no separate web installer.
 Based on your account license, Syncfusion trial or licensed products will be installed via web installer.